RayAnd/voysis-ios/README.md

     case .recordingFinished:
         print("notifies that recording has finished")
     case .vadReceived:
-        print("notifies that request has been cancelled")
+        print("notifies that voice activation detection has been received") case .audioQueryCreated:
-    case .audioQueryCreated:
         print("called when the initial connection json response is returned") case .audioQueryCompleted: